inviqa/harness-base-php/src/drupal8/docs/customise/commands.md

 Adding commands can help with productivity and to standardise tasks.
 Information on writing commands can be found [here](https://github.com/my127/workspace/blob/0.1.x/docs/types/command.md)

-There are also a number of [default commands](https://github.com/inviqa/harness-base-php/blob/0.10.x/src/_base/harness/config/commands.yml) available that may already provide the funcitonality you require.
+There are also a number of [default commands](https://github.com/inviqa/harness-base-php/blob/0.10.x/src/_base/harness/config/commands.yml) available that may already provide the functionality you require.

 If not, here are some example that might be a good starting point.

-_Note: if your command will be executed on a CI environment it is good practice to include the `COMPOSE_PROJECT_NAME` environment variable to define the project that the command should be executed on._
+_Note: If someone clones the project repository as a different name than what's in workspace.yml for `workspace('projectname')`, docker-compose commands will fail due to using the directory name by default.
+The way around this is to ensure you include the `COMPOSE_PROJECT_NAME` environment variable any time you use `docker-compose` from within a custom command._

 ### Refresh script - `ws drupal-refresh`
 ```yaml